leonjza/leonjza.github.io/content/post/2018-03-08-microcorruption---montevideo.markdown

 {{< figure src="/images/microcorruption/montevideo_strcpy_nullbyte.png" >}}

 It was clear that the jump to `0x4400` was taken as the program counter (`pc`) was there, but, my shellcode was missing.
 Well... if you have ever dealt with `strcpy` before, you may have spotted that this was going to happen as soon as I chose `0x4400` as the address to jump to, as that address contains a nullbyte which is a string terminator for `strcpy`.
-Easy fix really, just move along two bytes to avoid a `0x00` byte.
-With a two byte shift, our password payload looks something like this:
+Easy fix really, just move along two bytes to avoid a `0x00` byte in our payload.
+With a two byte shift, our password payload looks something like this now:

 ```text
 [padding to ret] +  [ret] +  [pad] + [shellcode]